GodKnowss/GodKnowss.github.io/coursework.md

   Design, produce, and report on a hardware prototype (Microprocessor, analog, digital system, and PCB design), meeting defined specifications and using a structured design methodology.
 Includes project management, hardware prototyping, and project reporting.

 - **Professional Communication for Engineers**
-  Focused on developing written and oral communication skills tailored for technical and engineering contexts, including reports, presentations, and collaboration in professional settings.
+  Focused on developing written and oral communication skills for technical and engineering contexts, including reports, presentations, and collaboration in professional settings.

 ---
 ## Extra content

 ### Fundamentals of Machine Learning